 Make a horizontal cut one-third through the tree at the bottom of the notch.
-Start by lining up the blade of your chainsaw about two inches away from the notch, then inserting it to cut through the tree.
+Start by lining up your chainsaw’s blade about two inches away from the notch, then inserting it to cut through the tree.

-Insert a wood cutting wedge into the cut and repeat the process on the other side.
+Insert a felling wedge into the cut and repeat the process on the other side.
 Place the chainsaw on the other side of the notch and cut through the remaining wood.
 As soon as the tree starts to fall over, turn off the chainsaw and walk away.

 Cutting logs for firewood or woodwork projects seems daunting.
 However, this job won’t take much time or effort with the right steps.

 Understanding the basics of your chainsaw operation will make bucking a straightforward task.
 Here are the right steps to follow.